bolotnikov/gamedevland/src/content/games/hidden-pigeon.md

 ## About the game

-Hidden Pigeon is a lighthearted hidden-object puzzle with one clear mission: find every pigeon concealed in the picture.
-Each scene turns a familiar place into a visual search challenge filled with small details and unexpected hiding spots.
+Hidden Pigeon is a hidden-object puzzle set around recognizable European landmarks.
+Each illustrated location contains a new group of concealed pigeons.

 ## How it plays

-Explore each illustration and click or tap a pigeon when you spot one.
-Finding every hidden bird completes the scene and opens the way to the next location.
-The controls stay intentionally simple so the challenge remains focused on observation.
+Inspect the scene and click or tap every pigeon.
+Finding them all completes the location and unlocks the next one.

-## A trip across Europe

-The journey moves through recognizable European settings, from the romantic streets of Paris to the ancient landmarks of Rome.
-Every destination introduces a new composition to inspect and a fresh flock to uncover.

-## Release

-Hidden Pigeon was released on Poki in March 2025 and is playable on desktop, phone, and tablet.